Components of Capital or Equity

-- Strauss, Drawings represents the total withdrawals made by the owner during the period.
+- Carter, Drawings represents the total withdrawals made by the owner during the period.
 The owner made $ 20,000 total drawings.
 This amount is deducted to get the capital balance.

 - The Statement of Owner's Equity example above shows that the company has $147,100 in capital as a result of the following: $100,000 balance at the beginning of the year, plus $10,000 owner's contributions during the year, plus $57,100 net income, and minus $20,000 withdrawals.